BlackAnon22/BlackAnon22.github.io/posts/hackthebox/love.md

 <script>document.getElementById("cmd").focus();</script>
 </html>
 ```
-That's the content of my php file.
-So we\ll try to upload this.
+Save that in a file.
+Then we'll try to upload this.

 Now, lets create another user ```vizards```, but this time we'll be uploading a php script